adobe/fetch/README.md

 assert(resp.fromCache);
 ```

-You can disable caching with the `cache: 'no-store'` option:
+You can disable caching per request with the `cache: 'no-store'` option:

 ```javascript
 const { fetch } = require('@adobe/helix-fetch');